mervekayar/Bidding-Chart/README.md

-# 🏷️ Secret Auction (Blind Bidding) – Python Project
+# 🏷️ Bidding Chart (Secret Auction) – Python Project

 This is a simple Python console application that simulates a **secret auction** system.
 Each participant enters their bid privately, and the program determines the highest bidder at the end.